JorjaFox/library/site/content/posts/news/1999/bergen-records.md

 "I think all of us, as children, experience some kind of trauma that informs us for the rest of our lives and shapes us as adults," Fontana says.
 "I wanted to take that to an extreme."

 In "Story," "here are two children who were very young when the tragedy happened.
 I've written so much about the immediacy of violence.
-But I thought, &#8216;What is the aftermath 25 years later?"]
-He made the woman a doctor and the man a cop so &#8216;they both become different kinds of helpers."]
+But I thought, &#8216;What is the aftermath 25 years later?'"
+He made the woman a doctor and the man a cop so &#8216;they both become different kinds of helpers.'"

 UPN has ordered a pilot and six scripts of "Story."
 Once the project gets the green light, production on 13 episodes will begin in July.